AUCOHL/Malice/README.md

 Try [this document](macOS.md).

 # ⚖️ License
-GNU General Public License v2 or (at your option), any later version.
+Files under `Sources` and binaries of the program may be used and distributed under the GNU General Public License v3 or (at your option), any later version.
 Check 'LICENSE'.

+Files under `FTDI` and `Icestorm` can be used and distributed under the same licenses set by their original owners as outlined in their header files.